 I am Arakacian!
-My charade fooled the insufferable Holy Landers and even that little stone idiot!
-What makes you think a pathetic mortal can stop me?
+My charade fooled the insufferable Holy Landers and even that stone idiot!
+What make you think a pathetic mortal can stop me?

 See more »

-(P) 2000 Bauhaus Music.
-All Rights Reserved See more »
+(P) 2000 Restless Corporation.
+All Rights Reserved.
+See more »

 Was this review helpful to you?